“Sometimes I call him the ‘Practice Child.’

 I’m just the right mom for the job.”

 This story was submitted to Love What Matters by Mikala Albertson of Ordinary on Purpose.
 Follow her on Facebook, Instagram, and visit her website.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories from Mikala here: